 Under article 9 of the Ministry of Foreign Affairs Grants Decree, a grant will be refused if the application is submitted after the activities have started.
-It should be noted that if activities are carried out in preparation for the project before submission of the application, this will not lead to refusal to award a grant, but the costs will not be covered by the grant.
+For the record, it should be noted that if activities are carried out in preparation for the project before submission of the application, this will not lead to refusal to award a grant, but the costs will not be covered by the grant.